 Just as the leaves are starting to fall, the balloons begin to rise.
 Right at the beginning of fall, dozens of hot air balloons take to the skies in an impressive aerial display of gently drifting aerostats.
 The spectacle is an opportunity for onlookers to delight in a sky full of hot air balloons.
 Some balloons may allow passengers, but these are available on a first-come, first-served basis with no guarantees.
 Look to the skies in the morning in early September to take in the display.
-Balloons launch at 8 a.m., peacefully drifting about for as long as they wish.
+Balloons launch at 8 AM, peacefully drifting about for as long as they wish.
 There is no set end time for each day’s ballooning.

 They don’t call this town Bark City for nothing.
 Each year, hundreds of costumed pooches take over Main Street on All Hallow’s Eve for the annual Howl-O-Ween parade and festivities.
 Of course, it isn’t just dogs who are invited to join the fun.
 Businesses up and down the street will be giving out more than milkbones on October 31.

 Families are invited to get in on the fun and do a bit of trick-or-treating for themselves.
-Businesses often host activities or games in addition to the trick-or-treating during the afternoon, which is followed by the official Howl-O-Ween parade of dogs at 5 p.m.
+Businesses often host activities or games in addition to the trick-or-treating during the afternoon, which is followed by the official Howl-O-Ween parade of dogs at 5 PM.

 Odyssey Dance Theatre’s Thriller

-While you are in the mood for Halloween-themed fun, check out the yearly presentation of Thriller at the Egyptian Theater by Odyssey Dance Theatre.
+While you are in the mood for Halloween-themed fun, check out the yearly presentation of Thriller at the Egyptian Theatre by Odyssey Dance Theatre.
 This Park City classic will delight with a stage full of dancing ghost, ghouls, and masked madmen.
 This theatrical dance presentation sells out every year, so make sure to secure your tickets early.
 Also, while it is a great family activity, the show may be unsuitable for little goblins under the age of eight.
 The show is also interactive.
 The zombies and other denizens of the night may touch audience members during the performance, so be prepared.

 During this slower season, many restaurants run great bargains, including 2-for-1 deals, kids eat free options, and more.
 Visiting restaurant websites and scouring the Park Record deals are your best bets to find seasonal dining deals.
 Other restaurants change up their seasonal offerings as the leaves begin to turn.
 Tupelo, Handle, and Vessel Kitchen are all notable examples.

 Local merchants, farmers, and more offer their wares in the cool afternoon well into October.
 It’s a perfect time to grab some corn, squash, or other seasonal goodies for a delicious family dinner.
-Enjoy the fruits (and veggies) of the fall harvest around your own dining table, or the one located in your vacation rental, for some wholesome family food and fun.
+Enjoy the fruits (and veggies) of the fall harvest around your own dining table, or the one located in your Park City vacation rental, for some wholesome family food and fun.

-A sampling of scarecrows on display.
+A sampling of scarecrows on display // Image Credit: McPolin Farm

-For a bit of bucolic charm, the annual Scarecrow Festival at McPolin Farm is hard to beat.
+For a bit of rustic charm, the annual Scarecrow Festival at McPolin Farm is hard to beat.
 On September 28, McPolin farm hosts a fall get-together.
 Pumpkins, refreshments, and the construction and decoration of dozens of scarecrows are annual inclusions.
 Each lovingly-crafted rustic mannequin is then carefully affixed to the fence adjoining the trail near Highway 224.

 The scarecrows remain on display for a month before being retired.
 Each is proudly visible from the road between the White Barn and the Park Meadows intersection.
 If you can’t take part in the construction of the scarecrows, you can definitely enjoy the fruits of the festival during the following few weeks.